 TN-based caller identity: The originating phone number included in call signaling used to identify the caller for call screening purposes.
 In some cases this may be the Calling Line Identification or Public User Identity.
 For the purposes of this study, the caller identity may be set to an identity other than the caller’s Calling Line Identification or Public User Identity.

+Editor’s Note: add references/diagrams to show relationship of definitions and link to well-known industry definitions.

 Acronyms & Abbreviations